 5 ways enzymes can help the food industry get healthier

-Health and wellness food products were certainly on the menu at last week’s IFT expo in Chicago.
+Health and wellness food products were certainly on the menu at the IFT expo in Chicago, in July 2015.
 Novozymes’ solutions can help food manufactures meet this growing trend.

 1) Dairy for everyone

 Lactose-free products enable lactose intolerant consumers to benefit from all necessary nutrients available in milk.
 Novozymes’ lactase enzyme, Lactozym® Pure*, effectively breaks down lactose into a mixture consisting primarily of glucose and galactose, and leads to dairy products which can be safely digested by virtually everyone.

 Acrylamide is a chemical compound naturally formed in some food types when baked, fried, toasted or roasted and is considered to be a potential health risk.
 Novozymes’ Acrylaway® modifies the amino acid asparagine which is responsible for the formation of acrylamide during cooking.
 This significantly reduces the level of acrylamide across a wide range of consumer products such as cookies, snacks, and French fries.
 On 4 June 2015, EFSA published its first full risk assessment of acrylamide in food.
 Experts from EFSA’s Panel on Contaminants in the Food Chain (CONTAM) reconfirmed previous evaluations that acrylamide in food potentially increases the risk of developing cancer for consumers in all age groups

 Hydrogenation is one way of producing margarine and shortenings with the right consistency and melting properties – but it also generates trans-fatty acids.
 Enzymatic interesterification with Novozymes Lipozyme® TL IM produces a high quality, more natural fat, while preserving more of the valuable nutrients in the oil - and it produces no transfatty acids.

 4) More protein, please!